Seen here, having just performed, being presented to the Queen Mother as

 The other prize winner is the pianist Patsy Toe.

-Whilst with Frederick Grinke (1911-1987) was when I won the Gulbenkian International Commonwealth Prize at Over-seas House, St. James, London in April 1960, the Queens
+It was whilst studying with Frederick Grinke (1911-1987) that I won the Gulbenkian International Commonwealth Prize at Over-seas House, St. James, London in April 1960, the Queens

-Prize for String Players at the RCM in July 1960 and also in that month attained his Recital Diploma at the RAM where he was awarded the Dove Prize.
-He
+Prize for String Players at the RCM in July 1960 and also in that month attained my Recital Diploma at the RAM where I was awarded the Dove Prize.
+I

 was elected a FRAM in 1972, a FGSM in 1976, and an Hon.
 Doc